heike/x3ptools/README.md

 #### Rotation and Transposition

-`rotate_x3p` rotates an x3p image in steps of 90 degrees, `transpose_x3p` transposes the surface matrix of an image and updates the corresponding meta information.
-The function `y_flip_x3p` is a combination of transpose and rotation, that allows to flip the direction of the y axis to move easily from legacy ISO x3p scans to ones conforming to the most recent ISO standard.
+`x3p_rotate` rotates an x3p image counter-clockwise by angle in degrees, `x3p_transpose` transposes the surface matrix of an image and updates the corresponding meta information.
+The function `x3p_flip_y` is a combination of transpose and rotation, that allows to flip the direction of the y axis to move easily from legacy ISO x3p scans to ones conforming to the most recent ISO standard.

 #### Sampling

-`sample_x3p` allows to sub-sample an x3p object to get a lower resolution image.
-In `sample_x3p` we need to set a sampling factor.
+`x3p_sample` allows to sub-sample an x3p object to get a lower resolution image.
+In `x3p_sample` we need to set a sampling factor.
 A sample factor `mX` of 2 means that we only use every 2nd value of the surface matrix, `mX` of 5 means, we only use every fifth value: